Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 What are capital allowances?

 When you claim capital allowances you’re deducting part, or all, of an asset’s value from your profits.
 This means you’ll pay less tax, as your overall profits have decreased.
+The reason why it gets complicated is because there are different types of capital allowances, with different eligibility criteria.

-From only £24.50 per month
+From only £39.50 per month

 Learn more